rcook/beginning-practical-haskell/part01.md

 a :: Num t => t
 ```

-* Let's do that in our source file:
+Now do the same in our source file:

 ```haskell
 x :: Integer